Author Archives: Bella Vista

 Posted by Bella Vista on

 Bella Vista accommodation network takes its corporate responsibility seriously.
 We believe it is important to pay-forward and offset our business footprint by supporting New Zealand communities within which we operate.
-Every year a percentage of the Bella Vista motels head office funds are allocated to a worth community cause, topping up on any activity an individual motel may have undertaken within its community.
+Every year a percentage of the Bella Vista motels head office funds are allocated to a worthy community cause, topping up on any activity an individual motel may have undertaken within its community.

 In 2016, Bella Vista provided an array of bedding and pillows to the children of a low decile school in the Waitaki region.
 ‘A good night’s sleep’ is a mantra that Bella Vista follows so being able to extend that opportunity to some deserving children was certainly a worthy exercise.